| |

 Born

-in Elmira, NY, George attended Ithaca State College
+December 2, 1942 in Elmira, NY, George attended Ithaca

-and worked at stations in New York (WOLF Syracuse) and
+State College and worked at WOLF in Syracuse and WTRX

-Michigan before coming to Hartford to replace Roy
+Flint, Michigan before coming to Hartford to replace

 On July 7, 1966, George broke the world's record (at